Solve the differential equation using variation of parameters: y'... | Study Prep in Pearson+

 Multiple Choice

-Solve the differential equation using variation of parameters: y'' - 16y = 16x e^{4x}.
+Solve the differential equation using variation of parameters: y'' - 2y' + y = e^t arctan(t).
 Which of the following is the general solution?

 A